rendao1010/BT4012-Group-15/README.md

 We then conduct model training on a wide range of models, identifying the best two after tuning - CatBoost and LGBM.
   - Found in models folder
+  - Contains 8 different models
+  - All models are trained with the same dataset

 Ultimately, we determine that both models can be used in a credit card company's business workflow in order to better flag up fraudulent transactions.